 (For general reference only.
 May not be adequately comprehensive for some chemicals.
+Aggregate or cumulative exposures may have different or increased health effects.

+Available information on some chemicals is very limited.
 Some noted effects may be insignificant.
 Refer to original documents for additional information.)